bradh352/ansible-scripts/roles/service_cloudstack/README.md

 - cloudstack_db_password
 - cloudstack_mgmt_key - encryption key used to store credentials in the Cloudstack properties file.
 Use text string like password.
 - cloudstack_db_key - encryption key used to store credentials in the Cloudstack database.
 Use text string like password.
+- cloudstack_ceph_fs - name of ceph fs to use for secondary storage